svb-41/front/src/doc/E-001-ai-reference.md

 ### Thrust

 Thrust is used to increase or decrease speed.
 It controls the reactors of your ship.
-Remember as said earlier, there is no friction in space so you ship will keep its speed if it idle.
+Remember as said earlier, there is no friction in space so your ship will keep its speed if it idle.

 Fortunately, you can back thrust with `ship.thrust(-1)` or you can be more precise with your speed with `ship.thrust(0.05)` if you need something delicate.
 By default, thrust will take the default value of ship speed.